Skip to main content

 Starting the Validator

 After importing your keys, you can start the node with the validator functionality.
-If the node is already synced and running, the lukso start command will restart all clients automatically.
+If the node is already synchronized and running, the lukso start command will restart all clients automatically.

 To start the validator, you have to pass a minimum of 2 flags: